zyfjeff/zyfjeff.github.io/docs/编程语言/cpp/tips/tips-107.md

+---
+hide:
+  - toc        # Hide table of contents
+---
-## Tip of the Week #107: Reference Lifetime Extension
+# Tip of the Week #107: Reference Lifetime Extension

 > Originally posted as totw/107 on 2015-12-10
 > By Titus Winters (titus@google.com)